ANALYTICS SOLUTIONS2025-12-29

 However, even while catering to the short-term, sales must not lose sight of its long-term goals; it’s like walking a tightrope.

-The mantra should be, “Adapt, adapt, adapt”.
+The mantra should be “Adapt, adapt, adapt.”
 The Sales team needs to adjust to today’s market conditions.
-Product inventory has to be modified for the same, and even the algorithm-fuelled dynamic pricing model needs to monitor and tweaked to suit the market conditions.
+Product inventory has to be adjusted accordingly, and even the algorithm-fuelled dynamic pricing model needs to be monitored and tweaked to suit market conditions.

 Here’s what a recent McKinsey report had to say on pricing in the pandemic,